Fatema is a third year Law student. She came from Tanzania to study in London and chose City as it is a university that is going places.

 What kind of things are you involved in outside of your course?

 I am currently the Raising and Giving Officer with the Students’ Union.
 This is a part-time officer position that gives me the chance to oversee and put together charity fundraising activities and campaigns at university.
 I also work as a Student Ambassador.
 This role gives me the opportunity to support students in making choices about university, and showing them that they have options.
-Other things involve playing for the women’s football team, communication’s officer for the law society, and events sub-committee for the Indian Society.
+Other things involve playing for the women’s football team, communication’s officer for the law society, and am an Academic Societies' Representative on the Societies' Board with the student union.

 What do you plan to do after you graduate?